TheQooseGoose/TheQooseGoose/README.md

 - Games with purpose-built levels *do* generally have better layouts, I agree. *However,* they also suffer because they can get old.
 Once you play the same level a few times over, it can get quite boring.
 And in competitive games, if nothing ever changes, there might be some unconsidered geometry that provides an exploitable location.
 For example, climbing on top of a building or a ledge that was never meant to be climbed.
 If everything is always dynamically generated, then there is always going to be something different to keep the game fresh and interesting.
 And unlike prebuilt levels, if I want more variety, I can always go back and expand an array of houses or tree types, and I can mess around with variables to get different results as needed.
 Dynamic worlds are always expandable with new content, such as new models, in a way that purpose-built levels are not.

 ### Done
-- (0) Sharing the world-seed with the client upon client-login
+- (0) Sharing the world-seed with the client upon client login
   - (0.5) If not the host, wait to receive server-data.
-Do NOT start the spawners UNTIL all major BPs have been successfully received).
+Do NOT start the spawners UNTIL all major BPs have been successfully received.
 Fixes replication bug where a tree (or something) might exist in one place for the host, but exist in another place for the client.
 - (1) Mission-Objective Spawning.
 Place a random number of mission objectives in random locations.
 Store those locations.
 - (2) Using the stored locations, randomly choose between spawning one of these *around* a mission objective: Town, Forest, Military Base, Nothing (empty field).
 - (3) 2D Noise, Seed-Based Forest Generator.
 (Randomly populates landscape with clusters of trees and bushes).
 - (4) Seed-Based House Spawner.
 (Places a random number of houses in random locations).
 - (5) Seed-Based Foliage Generator.
-(Places trees, bushes and rocks in random locations and in a random density).
+(Places trees, bushes, and rocks in random locations and in a random density).
 - Universal Landscape Material.
 Spawns grass and flower meshes atop itself, no need to manually paint.
-The steeper the slope, the yellower (dryer) the terrain.
+The steeper the slope, the yellower (drier) the terrain.
 - Completed logic for a simple "Capture and Hold" objective.
 - Complex foliage materials.
 Using Runtime Virtual Textures, foliage like grass, bushes, and flowers inherit their colors from the landscape beneath it.
 Sloped, yellow hills will have yellow foliage.